maxto/qapi/README.md

 ## Overview

-Qapi provides a collection of low-level functions for quantitative analysis in finance.
+Qapi provides a light-weight library for quantitative analysis in finance.
 The package aims to optimize metrics for local data analysis, shiny web app or plumber-based microservice.
 Code is minimal with a limited packages dependency and basic input requirements.
 No missing values handling.

 The package can be easily applied to `matrix`, `data.frame`, `data.table`, `list`, etc. with `apply` family of functions or custom helpers.
 It works with vectors and matrices.